Chapter 7: Promoting Good Health and Wellness

 Additionally, exposure to environmental hazards, such as lead in the home, can negatively affect a child’s health and cause cognitive developmental delays.
 Research shows that lead exposure disproportionately affects children from minority and low–income households and can adversely affect their readiness for school or their “…ability to succeed both academically and socially in a school environment” (Ferguson et al., 2007, pg 701).

-The socioeconomic status of young children’s families and communities also significantly affects their educational outcomes Specifically, poverty has been shown to influence the academic achievement of young children negatively.
+The socioeconomic status of young children’s families and communities also significantly affects their educational outcomes.
+Specifically, poverty has been shown to influence young children’s academic achievement negatively.
 Research shows that, in their later years, children from disadvantaged backgrounds are more likely to need special education, repeat grades, and drop out of high school.
-Children from communities with higher socioeconomic status and more resources experience safer and more supportive environments and better early education programs (Ferguson et al. 2007).
+Children from communities with higher socioeconomic status and more resources experience safety and more supportive environments and better early education programs [1]

 It’s a domino effect.
-Evidence shows that experiences in childhood are extremely important for a child’s healthy development and lifelong learning.
+Evidence shows that experiences in childhood are vital for a child’s healthy development and lifelong learning.
 How a child develops during this time affects future cognitive, social, emotional, language, and physical development, which in turn influences school readiness and later success in life.
-Research on many adult health and medical conditions points to pre-disease pathways that have their beginnings in early and middle childhood.
+Research on many adult health and medical conditions points to pre-disease pathways that have their beginnings in early and middle childhood [2]

 Social Determinants of Health

 The environmental and social factors that impact children and their family’s health are known as social determinants of health (SDH).
-If you google social determinants of health you will find that a list of SDH will differ slightly from source to source.
+If you Google social determinants of health you will find that a list of SDH will differ slightly from source to source.
+We will look at twelve (12) common SDHs.

-Twelve (12) factors influence your overall health and maintain health throughout your life.
-The twelve social determinants of health (SDH) are identified in the interactive image below, tap on the plus sign (+) to see information about each of the 12 SDHs.
-As you are reading, think about if and how each of the SDHs impacts you.
-You’ll notice that each SDH may have more impact at different times in your life.
+The twelve (12) social determinants of health (SDH) are identified in the interactive image below, tap on the plus sign (+) to see information about each of the 12 SDHs.
+As you read the list, reflect on your personal experience.
+Has any of the SDHs had an impact on your health?
+You may notice that each SDH may have more impact at different times in your life.

-Watch the following video outlining the health inequities in Canada.
+The following video outlines the health inequities in Canada.
 As you watch, think about what your role could be in supporting children and young families in trying to make health more accessible to all.

 The five most relevant Social Determinants